 The COVID-19 pandemic has been one of the greatest challenges humanity has faced in the last century.
-The SARS-CoV-2 virus has been responsible for nearly 8 million cases and at least 428,780 global deaths.
-The UK has been severely affected with over 41,000 reported deaths at the time of writing (13th June 2020; for latest figures see www.worldometers.info).
-In addition, the virus, which is spread through droplets, contact and possibly opportunistic aerosols has also taken the lives of 245 health and social care workers in the UK since March 2020.
-With no effective medication or vaccine currently available, the main mitigation measures have been social isolating and mass lock down for the UK dental profession.
+The SARS-CoV-2 virus has been responsible for nearly 33 million cases and global deaths exceeding one million.
+The UK has been severely affected with over 42,072 reported deaths at the time of writing (29th September 2020; for latest figures see www.worldometers.info).
+In addition, the virus, which is spread through droplets, contact and possibly opportunistic aerosols has also taken the lives of at least 245 health and social care workers in the UK since March 2020.